adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 Water vapor plays an important role in the atmosphere as it holds water in the vapor form which is capable of traveling both horizontally and vertically over a short span of time.
 This movement of water vapor thus greatly affect the weather in a vary short time scale (the next few hours).
-Thus by measuring this quantity we can make better predictions on the weather in the near future.
+Thus by measuring this quantity with sufficient spatial and temporal resolution we can understand and predict severe storms better.

 If this is the case why are people not making use of water vapor measurements for better predicting the weather?
 The answer is that the amount of water vapor at any given time and at a given location is very difficult to measure.
 We thus believe